cmpi-standard/headers/mainpage.md

     structures and function tables.
 All
     MIs and MBs should include this header; it is included by `cmpimacs.h`.
   * `cmpimacs.h` - CMPI convenience functions to ease the use of the various function tables.
-MIs should include this header if they want to use these functions.
+MIs must include this header if they want to use these functions.
   * `cmpidt.h` - Defines CMPI data types; it is included by `cmpift.h` and
     `cmpimacs.h`.